310mc/https-310mc.github.io-tl/source/_posts/feature_scout/staying_true_to_myself.md

 {% endbubble %}

 {% bubble Tetora v2 %}
 Yup!
-You don’t have to think about it on your own, we can hear you out!
-Maybe it’s something we can help you with.
+You don’t have to think ‘bout it on your own, we can hear you out!
+Maybe it’s somethin’ we can help you with.
 {% endbubble %}

 {% bubble Midori sad %}